Pippobaudoicon/Pippobaudoicon/README.md

 ## 🎭 Fun Stuff
 - 🛰️ I’m working on an **asteroid-like cursor** for my portfolio 🚀
-- ⚙️ Passionate about **backend development, APIs, DevOps, and database structures**
 - 🎮 Gaming, D&D, and a bit of Pathfinder 2e fun 🏴‍☠️

 ## 📫 Get in Touch